BinglinW/Epistemic-Uncertainty-Suppression-for-Robust-Spatiotemporal-Forecasting/README.md

 - After completion, outputs are saved to:
   - `outputs/demo_run/`

-> **Note:** This quick demo uses a small demo dataset and a minimal number of training iterations for one-command execution.
-Its purpose is to validate end-to-end setup and reproducible execution (install → run → metrics → saved outputs), so the resulting metrics are **not intended to match** the paper’s full-scale results obtained with longer training and the full experimental configuration.
-Exact values may also vary slightly across environments (hardware, library versions, and random seeds).
-Full-scale training may require additional compute and/or non-public data.
+> **Note:** This quick demo runs on a small dataset with minimal training to verify end-to-end reproducibility (install → run → metrics → saved outputs); demo metrics are not expected to match the paper’s full-scale results and may vary slightly across environments.
+> The complete reproducible code/configs for **public datasets** are provided in `config/full/`.
+> Code/configs that depend on **non-public datasets** are not released at this stage.

 ### Typical run time